ITP-xStory/p5js-shaders/docs/what-are-shaders.md

 # What is a shader?

-First of all, even though you may never have written a shader before you have definitely come across them!
-Every 3D object in every computer game ever has a shader attached to the it, the shader decides what color the object takes, but also how light bounces off the object, whether it is transparent and much more.
+First of all, even though you may never have written a shader before, you have definitely come across them!
+For instance every 3D object in every computer game ever made, has a shader attached to the it.
+The shader decides what color the object takes, but also how light bounces off the object, whether it is transparent and much more.
 Also, if you have ever been to a concert where there were visuals which reacted to the sound or movements, these were likely shaders!

 A shader is a small program that runs entirely on your graphics card, the GPU (Graphics Processing Unit), rather than the CPU (Central Processing Unit) of your computer.
 This makes it incredible fast.
+They are actually easy to write, and simple to implement in p5, once you understand the basics of how they work.

-You place it in a sperat file from your p5 sketch.js, but we will get back to that.
+Since a shader is it's own little script you place it in a seperat file from your p5 sketch.js, but we will get back to that.

 # How does a shader work?